 2. Protection From Brute Force Attacks

-iThemes Security plugin gives users the opportunity of restricting the number of unsuccessful login attempts any client is permitted to make using this functionality.
+iThemes Security plugin allows users to restrict the number of unsuccessful logins attempts any client can make using this functionality.

 In cases where someone takes guesses to decode your login credentials, they would end up being locked out.